You can’t always predict the weather, and environments can change colour and atmosphere in minutes…

 There is nothing wrong with copying somebody else’s composition, and if you are not doing it, then you should.

-Many of those drop dead gorgeous dawn and dusk shots actually use the same composition, they are just taken at different locations…and actually many are taken at the same location too.
+Many of those stunning and beautiful landscape photos actually use the same composition.
+They are just taken at different locations.
+Actually many are taken by different photographers at the same location.
+Make sure you are one of those photographers.

 The more you do this, the more you will learn.